 A durable material, but I don't advocate the manufacture of plastic for environmental reasons, so although your ears are protected, this solution only gets three stars.

-They are used for plug-style earrings and stretchers rather than hooks or studs.
+They're used for plug-style earrings and stretchers rather than hooks or studs.

-Copper, although inexpensive and ok healthwise, oxidises with air and skin moisture, turning your lobes green.
+Copper, although inexpensive and ok health-wise, oxidises with air and skin moisture, turning your lobes green.
 Visually not desirable, but you should be able to wear in comfort.